RhoAl/CS46X-Engineering-Simulations-4-/README.md

-# Terrain Generation Car Simulation by Don't Hit The Stairs
+# Terrain Generation Car Simulation
 A 3D Car Simulation by the Don't Hit The Stairs team.
 Made for the CS46X classes, the simulation features advanced physics recreation, utilizing statistical recordings and raytracing to create a detailed experiance.